wuxxin/infra-shared/docs/development.md

 - `docs/development.md`: (This file) The project file layout, architectural overview and developer guidelines for working with project.
 - `docs/agent-workflow.md`: Development process and coding conventions for software agents.
-- `docs/marimo-development.md`: Developer Guidelines for working with marimo notebooks of this project.
+- `docs/marimo-development.md`: if present, Developer Guidelines for working with marimo notebooks of this project.
 - `docs/tasks.md`: A living document tracking tasks of types already completed, newly discovered, to be done, and tracking memories about discovered relations.

 ### User Documentation